Swapnil1105-arc/weather-forecast/README.md

 No external libraries or frameworks are required.

 # 🧩 Project Structure
-weather-app
+weather-app/\
+|
-├── index.html        # Main HTML structure
+├── index.html        # Main HTML structure\
-|-
-├── script.js         # JavaScript logic for fetching and displaying weather data ├── style.css         # Styling for the UI
+├── script.js         # JavaScript logic for fetching and displaying weather data\
+├── style.css         # Styling for the UI\

 # 🖼️ Screenshots